Finite groups with a small proportion of vanishing elements: Proof of the main theorem

 \section{Proof of the main theorem}

-Given a prime number $p$, an element $g$ of a finite group $G$ can be uniquely written in the form $g = g_p g_{p'}$ where $g_p$ is a $p$-element, $g_{p'}$ is a $p'$-element and $g_p$ and $g_{p'}$ commute.
-This follows by considering the decomposition of the cyclic group $\la g \ra$ as the direct product of its Sylow $p$-subgroup and $p$-complement.
+We recall that, given a prime number $p$, an element $g$ of a finite group $G$ can be uniquely written in the form $g = g_p g_{p'}$, where $g_p$ is a $p$-element, $g_{p'}$ is a $p'$-element and $g_p$ and $g_{p'}$ commute.
+The element $g_p$ is called the \emph{$p$-part of $g$}; we will use this notation below.